What is buggy?

 Here is the 2017 Men’s Championship Race in which SDC set the all time record.

 Over 400 Carnegie Mellon students (both men and women, mostly undergrads) per year participate as part of one of the 12-15 organizations – about half of which are greek.
 The race is run by a volunteer student committee called Sweepstakes.

 When is it?

-- Raceday: CMU’s Spring Carnival in late April on Friday and Saturday 9am – noon.
+- Raceday: CMU’s Spring Carnival, generally in mid-April on Friday and Saturday 8am – noon.

 - Practice: Sept-Nov and Feb-April on Weekends Sunrise – 9am.

 The course is mostly located behind CMU’s main campus in Schenley Park.
 It starts at the intersection of Margaret Morrison and Tech St near Margaret Morrison Hall, loops around Flagstaff hill turning right, and finishes at the intersection of Tech St and Frew St. See Course and watch CMUtv’s Meet The Buggy Course Video for more detailed information.